Buffalo State University: History

 Buffalo State was founded in 1871 as the Buffalo Normal School before becoming the State Normal and Training School (1888–1927), the State Teachers College at Buffalo (1928–1946), the New York State College for Teachers at Buffalo (1946–1950), SUNY, New York State College for Teachers (1950–1951), the State University College for Teachers at Buffalo (1951–1959), the State University College of Education at Buffalo (1960–1961), State University College at Buffalo (1961), and SUNY Buffalo State University in 2023.

 Eighty-six students attended the Buffalo Normal School on the first day of classes on September 13, 1871.
 The school's purpose was to provide a uniform training program for teachers to serve Buffalo's fast-growing public school population.
-Today, Buffalo State remains one of only 136 colleges in the nation to host a teacher-preparation program, but its curricular offerings now include more than 250 undergraduate and graduate programs.
+Curricular offerings now include more than 250 undergraduate and graduate programs.

 The WWII years were another time of growth for the college; in 1944, the now renowned Special Education program was founded and in 1948, the first dormitory building was erected where the present-day Moot Hall is located.
 In 1961, Buffalo State was the first institution in the SUNY system to offer a study-abroad program, a semester-long immersion program in Siena, Italy.
 International study programs now include international exchange and study-abroad programs in Australia, Canada, England, Italy, the Netherlands, Puerto Rico, and Spain.

 In 1964, the Buffalo State University Planetarium opened its doors with a 24-foot dome, and Dr. James Orgren became the facility's director in 1966.
 On November 17, 1978, a fire destroyed the facility, but the community's generosity allowed it to reopen on April 18, 1980.
 In April 1982, it was renamed the Whitworth Ferguson Planetarium in honor of its greatest benefactor.
 In 1984, Dr. Orgren hired Mr. Arthur Gielow as his successor.
 Mr. Gielow died in 2010, and after a brief remodeling, the planetarium reopened in 2011 under the direction of Dr. Kevin Williams.
 In January 2013, the planetarium hosted a closing ceremony that highlighted its 48-year history.
 Through 2010–2012, staff members Tim Collins, Stephen Dubois and Terry Farrell created several programs.
 In 2015, a generous donation allowed the planetarium to reopen with a temporary 20-foot inflatable fulldome system.
 The new 35-foot dome facility is now open in the Science And Math Complex building.